sigstore/fulcio/docs/certificate-specification.md

 * Use an ephemeral key.
 A client MAY request a certificate with a long-lived key, but a client MUST adequately secure the key material
+* Append a precertificate to a Certificate Transparency log, where the precertificate MUST be signed by the certificate authority and MUST include a poison extension with OID `1.3.6.1.4.1.11129.2.4.3`
+* Specify the Signed Certificate Timestamp (SCT) from the Certificate Transparency log with OID `1.3.6.1.4.1.11129.2.4.2`

 An issued certificate SHOULD NOT: